gstokebrand/FiveM-Resources/README.md

 * ui-rpm - RPM counter (tachometer)
 * ui-gear - Gear indicator
 * ui-speed - Speedometer (mp/h or km/h)
-* ui-temp - Engine temperature indicator
+* ui-temp - Engine temperature indicator (F or C)
 * ui-rot - Vehicle heading direction (e.g. **N** or **SE**)

 **Currently included experimental resources:**
 These resources are currently only being used for testing and do not provide any gameplay purpose.
 * map-blips - Static map blips
+* ui-fuel - Indicates fuel in ? unit